moonbitlang/moonbit-course/course10/course_en.md

 # Review

 - Map
-  - A collection of key-value pairs, where the each key is unique.
+  - A collection of key-value pairs, where each key is unique.
-  - Simple implementation: list of tuples:
+  - Simple implementation with a list of tuples:
     - Add to the head of the list.
-    - Traverse from the head to query.
+    - Traverse from the head for lookup.
-  - Tree implementation: balanced binary tree:
+  - Tree implementation with balanced binary tree:
-    - Modify based on the balanced binary tree introduced in Lecture 5, each node now stores key-value pair.
+    - Modify the balanced binary tree introduced in Lecture 5, each node now stores a key-value pair.
-    - Compare with the first parameter in the key-value pair for tree operations.
+    - Compare with the first parameter of the key-value pair in tree operations.

 # HashMap

 - Hash function:
-  - Mapping data of arbitrary size to fixed-size values.
+  - Mapping data of arbitrary size to data of fixed length.
   - The `Hash` interface in MoonBit maps data to values in the range of integers
     - `trait Hash { hash(Self) -> Int }`
     - `"ThisIsAVeryVeryLongString".hash() == -321605584`